allamaprabhuani/akantu2/examples/c++/solid_mechanics_model/io/README.rst

 parser
 ''''''

 In ``io/parser``, an example illustrating how to parse an input file with user-defined parameters is shown.
 As before, the text input file of the simulation is precised using the method ``initialize``.
-In the input file, additionally to the usual ``material elastic`` section, there is a section ``user parameters`` with extra user-definied parameters.
+In the input file, additionally to the usual ``material elastic`` section, there is a section ``user parameters`` with extra user-defined parameters.
 Within the main function, those parameters are retrived with::

    const ParserSection & usersect = getUserParser();